Dick Bond (Kansas politician)

 Richard Lee Bond (September 18, 1935 – July 23, 2020) was an American politician who served in the Kansas Senate from the 8th district from 1986 to 2001.
 A member of the Republican Party, Bond also served as the Majority Whip and President of the Senate.
 Prior to his tenure in the Kansas Senate, he served as an assistant to three members of the U.S. House of Representatives.

 Bond was born in Kansas and practiced law after graduating from the University of Kansas.
 He served as a city attorney and as an administrative assistant to Representatives Robert Ellsworth, Larry Winn, and Jan Meyers.
 In 1986, he was appointed to the Kansas Senate to fill the vacancy caused by Jack D. Walker's election as lieutenant governor.
 In 1992, he was selected to serve as the Majority Whip for the Republicans and was later selected to serve as the President of the Senate in 1997.

 After leaving the Kansas Senate he served on the Kansas Board of Regents until his term expired in 2007.
 During the 2014 and 2018 gubernatorial elections he supported the Democratic nominees and opposed the policies of Governor Sam Brownback and the right-ward shift of the Republican Party.

 Early life and education

 Richard Lee Bond was born on September 18, 1935, in Kansas City, Kansas, to Ivy and Florine Bond.
 He graduated from Shawnee Mission High School, and then from the University of Kansas with a bachelor's degree in political science in 1957, and a Juris Doctor in 1960.
-In 1958, he married Suzanne Sedgwich and had two children with her.
+In 1958, he married Suzanne Sedgwick and had two children with her.

 After graduating from law school he served as a lawyer in Mission, Kansas, and later served as the first city attorney of Overland Park, Kansas.